mcataneo/mochi_class_public/README.md

 (in particular, for compiling on Mac >= 10.9 despite of the clang incompatibility with OpenMP).

-To check that the code runs, type:
+To test the code has been properly installed, type, for instance:

-    ./class explanatory.ini
+    ./class /inifile/galileon.ini

 The explanatory.ini file is THE reference input file, containing and explaining the use of all possible input parameters.
 We recommend to